ethers-io/documentation/source/ethers.js/source/api-providers.rst

     ``callback( blockNumber )``

+"pending"
+    Whenever a new transaction is added to the transaction pool.
+This is **NOT** available on Etherscan or INFURA providers and may not be reliable on any provider.

+    ``callback( transactionHash )``

+"error"
+    Whenever an error occurs during an event.

+    ``callback( error )``

 any address
-    When the balance of the corresponding address changes
+    When the balance of the corresponding address changes.

     ``callback( balance )``

 any transaction hash
-    When the corresponding transaction is mined; also see :ref:`Waiting for Transactions <waitForTransaction>`
+    When the corresponding transaction has been included in a block; also see :ref:`Waiting for Transactions <waitForTransaction>`.

+    ``callback( transactionReceipt )``

+a filtered event object
+    When the an event is logged by a transaction to the *address* with the associated *topics*.
+The filtered event properties are:

+    - **address** --- the contract address to filter by (optional)
+    - **topics** --- the log topics to filter by (optional)

-    ``callback( transaction )``
+    ``callback( log )``

 an array of topics
-    When any of the topics are triggered in a block's logs; when using the :ref:`Contract API <api-contract>`, this is automatically handled;
+    When any of the topics are logs by a transaction to any address.
+This is equivalent to using a filter object with no *address*.

     ``callback( log )``